We look forward to getting to know you and learning about

 Have your picture taken for the yearbook.
 The yearbook is how we share contact information with each other.
 Be sure to collect the current year’s yearbook.
 It’s a great way to remember and connect with those you’ve met at the meetings.

-Bring something fiber-related to show during the Showcase portion of the meeting.
-Be sure to fill out an information slip for your item.
-The slips are used to raffle the prize at the June picnic.
+Submit something fiber-related to show during the Showcase portion of the meeting.
+Be sure to include the details for your item.
+There is a raffle held with a prize at the end of the year June meeting.

 BENEFITS OF MEMBERSHIP

-This year (2020/2021), the Regular Guild Meetings will be held via Zoom.
+Regular Guild Meetings are on the third Friday of the month, September through June.
 If you are not a current guild member, but would like to attend a meeting, please send an email request to firstname.lastname@example.org.
-You may attend up to two meetings, as a guest, before joining the guild.
-Unless otherwise noted, meetings are on the third Friday of the month, September through June.
+You may attend up to three meetings, as a guest, before joining the guild.

-The OWG Monthly Zoom Meeting begins promptly at 10:00 am.
+The OWG Monthly Meeting begins promptly at 10:00 am with doors opening at 9:30 am.
 There is a morning break and a time for Showcase (members show, and discuss projects).
 Each month we also try to have a program with information of interest to our group.

 Join our Saturday group.
 It is a crafting gathering for those who work on Fridays.